DougLeary/LedString/README.md

 Note: As per FastLED docs the value for DATA_PIN used to call addLeds must be a constant (or multiple constants for multiple led strings).
 This code works on Arduino and ESP8266.

-***** TO DO: FINISH EDITING BEYOND THIS POINT *****
+Since only one "S" node is toggled on or off per interval, the more "S" leds you use, the less often an individual one will be switched.
+So if you want the appearance of more activity, edit LedString.h and try assigning a lower value for SWITCH_MAX.

-The default hardware is WS2811.
+The default hardware is WS2811 or WS2812.
 To select different hardware you must make two edits:
-- in LedString.h uncomment the appropriate line to set FIRE_MIN, etc.
+- in LedString.h uncomment the appropriate line to set FIRE_MIN, etc. for your type of leds.
-- in LedString.cpp uncomment the appropriate call to FastLED.addLeds for your hardware.
+- in LedString.cpp uncomment the appropriate call to FastLED.addLeds for your type of leds.

-These edits are necessary because of requirements of the FastLED library, which LedString is based on.
+These edits are necessary because of FastLED reqirements, which LedString is based on.
 Due to compile-time optimizations in FastLED, certain values cannot be passed in as parameters.

 ### Usage Example